First Driving Lesson

 Bring your provisional licence to your first lesson.
 Your instructor will need to check it before you get behind the wheel.

-Your instructor will typically pick you up from your home, school, college, or a mutually agreed location.
-The car will be clearly marked with L-plates and fitted with dual controls—so you’re never alone in an emergency.
+Your instructor will usually pick you up from your home, school, college, or another agreed location.
+The car will always be clearly marked with L-plates and fitted with dual controls, so you’ll never be alone in an emergency.

-To help ease you into driving, your instructor may drive you to a quiet residential area or industrial estate where you can learn without the pressure of traffic.
+To help ease you in, your instructor may drive you to a quieter residential area or industrial estate where you can begin without the pressure of heavy traffic.

 The Cockpit Drill: Your First Task

-Once you’re parked in a safe area, it’s time to learn the cockpit drill.
-This is the routine every driver performs when getting into a car to ensure everything is set up correctly.
+Once you’re parked in a safe area, your instructor will introduce you to the cockpit drill.
+This is the routine all drivers use to make sure the car is set up correctly before moving off.
 At Andrew’s Driving School, we call it DSSSM:

 - Doors – Are they properly shut?